Dataweb-C-A/cda-frontend/README.md

 </p>

 ## How to Compile the Project
-To compile the project, follow the steps below:
+To compile the project, follow these steps below:

 1. Clone the repository
 ```bash